-CAR RENTAL - SEARCH, COMPARE & SAVE UP TO 70% OFF \checkmark NO HIDDEN COSTS \checkmark 24/7 SUPPORT \checkmark FREE CANCELLATION RENTING A CAR If you want to avoid being stuck with a tour group, or waiting around for public transportation, I highly suggest renting a car.
+CAR RENTAL - SEARCH, COMPARE & SAVE UP TO 70% OFF

+✓ NO HIDDEN COSTS ✓ 24/7 SUPPORT ✓ FREE CANCELLATION

+RENTING A CAR

+If you want to avoid being stuck with a tour group, or waiting around for public transportation, I highly suggest renting a car.

 DiscoverCars.com offers no hidden costs, 24/7 support and 100% free cancellation.

 You can compare major car brands like Hertz, Budget, AVIS, Enterprise, EuropeCar, Alamo, SIXT and many others.

 Having your own ride in Portugal will let you explore its different towns, as well as the different regions of Portugal.

 Pick up your car directly from the Lisbon, Porto, or Faro airport and off you go!

 The most popular rental car in Portugal is the VW Polo, but travelers also tend to pick the Ford Fiesta and the Fiat 500.
 Many of the cities in Portugal have smaller roads in certain parts, which were built centuries ago.
 These roads often only facilitate smaller vehicles, which is why compact rentals car is so popular in Portugal.

-Estimated Pricing - USD - Convertibles from \$6 per day.
-Station wagons from \$6 per day - Large cars from \$13 per day Medium cars from \$4 per day Vans from \$26 per day - Premium cars from \$24 per day Small cars from \$3 per day SUVs from \$4 per day If you plan to rent a car in Portugal, it's recommended that you get an International Driving Permit in advance of your trip.
+Estimated Pricing - USD

+- Convertibles from \$6 per day.

+Station wagons from \$6 per day.

+- Large cars from \$13 per day Medium cars from \$4 per day Vans from \$26 per day Premium cars - from \$24 per day • Small cars - from \$3 per day • SUVs - from \$4 per day

+If you plan to rent a car in Portugal, it's recommended that you get an International Driving Permit in advance of your trip.
 These are issued through agencies like AAA (US), CAA (Canada), the UK post office, and AAA Australia.
 Cost varies by country from about \$5 to \$25, and IDPs are valid for one year.
 Portugal law requires foreign drivers to carry an IDP in addition to a driver's license.

-COLD AWARD

-FT FINANCIAL TIMES

-LEARN MORE SCOVERCARS.com World Travel Tech Awards - World's Best Car Rental Booking Website 2022 World Travel Tech Awards - World's Best Car Rental Booking App 2022 Magellan Awards Gold Winner 2022 Travel & Hospitality Awards 2021 021 Faste Compar FT 1000: Europes Fastest Growing Companies - Top 300 C Companies 2021 FT 1000: Europe's Fastest Growing Companies - Top 100 Companies 2020 Uzakrota Travel Awards - World's Leading Car Rental Website 2022 AIRPORT TRANSFERS IN LISBON AND PORTO Often, the first question I get is, "How do I get to the city center?"
+World Travel Tech Awards - World's Best Car Rental Booking App

+Magellan Awards Gold Winner 2022

+Travel & Hospitality Awards 2021

+FT 1000: Europes Fastest Growing Companies - Top 300 Companies 2021

+FT 1000: Europe's Fastest Growing Companies - Top 100 Companies 2020

+Uzakrota Travel Awards - World's Leading Car Rental Website 2022

+AIRPORT TRANSFERS IN LISBON AND PORTO

+Often, the first question I get is, "How do I get to the city center?"

 The easiest and best option to get to your hotel or the city center of Lisbon or Porto, is to hire a private driver.
-This is because, the second you step out of baggage claim, you have somebody waiting for you with your name on a sign.
+This is because, the second you step out of baggage claim, you have somebody waiting for you with your name on a sign (and boy does that feel good!)

 Hire a private driver for Lisbon here.
 Hire a private driver for Porto here.

 The last thing you want to do after your long journey is to wait around for a bus, train, or a taxi driver.

 The cheapest way to get to the city center is via the metro for both Lisbon and Porto.
-Single tickets run between $\leq 1.65 - \leq 2$.
+Single tickets run between €1.65 - £2.

-Check out the Lisbon City Transportation Pass for 24, 48 or 72 hours that includes admission to 39 other attractions!
+Check out the Lisbon City Transportation

+Pass for 24, 48 or 72 hours that includes

+admission to 39 other attractions!